leportella/v4/content/en/posts/2021-08-21-ste-by-step-site-I.md

 {{<figure src="/assets/img/posts/step-by-step/01-01.jpg#center">}}

 One of the things that really impressed me is how fast Hugo can build up.
 Couple of seconds and you are ready to go.
+Before using Hugo, I was using Jekyll and the build of my +100 posts was taking minutes to buld everytime I saved a file!
+Once I switched to Hugo, I get the same build in a couple of seconds!

-You can leave the server running in one window and then change the files in the other and it will automatically recompile to the latest version.
+With Hugo, you can leave the server running in one window and then change the files in the other and it will automatically recompile to the latest version.

 You can also see a number of stats that Hugo is considering while compiling: